-State industry rates are not comparable to other states because of the large differences in the industry composition of employment by state.
-For example, comparing rates for a state with a large agricultural economy with that of a state with a large industrial economy would be ill-advised because agriculture has one of the highest fatal injury rates while manufacturing has one of the lowest.
+Comparisons of state fatal injury rates across states should be made with caution as differences in rates can be due to many factors.
+Large differences in the industry composition of employment by state, for example, may affect the overall state fatal injury rate.
+Comparing rates for a state with a large agricultural economy with that of a state with a large industrial economy should be done with caution as agriculture has one of the highest fatal injury rates while manufacturing generally has a lower rate.
 In addition, the number of fatalities and their circumstances can vary markedly within a state from one year to the next, in part reflecting single incidents involving multiple deaths, such as airplane crashes and natural disasters.